best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 It is common practice for notes to be placed underneath a table.
 However there are several issues with this.
 In terms of usability and accessibility:
 * for some users of assistive technology, it can take lots of scrolling to get to notes placed under very long tables
 * notes placed under tables may be missed by users of assistive technology who aren't expecting them to be there
-* notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on 'Structure' for more information on how written content should be presented)
+* notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on 'Structure and 'Cover sheets' for more information on how written content should be presented)

 It is also the case that, in complex spreadsheets, identical notes are often placed under several tables across many worksheets.
 This can mean, when certain notes are updated or changed, some are accidentally missed out.

-Finally, notes placed underneath a table are bad practice for machine readability.

 For these reasons we advise you to create a worksheet called ‘Notes’ which contains a table that lists all the detailed notes for the spreadsheet.